About Me (Barbara Weibel)

 I am winging my way toward Bali with a brief layover in Singapore and am having one of those days of crystal clarity that I wish came more often, but am unspeakably grateful for when they do come.
-I cannot remember a time ever in my life when I was more content, more joyful.
+I cannot remember a time ever in my life when I was more content, more full of joy.
 When I am in this mode everything affects me so deeply.
 I am overwhelmed with thoughts and emotions and when they come at me like this – fast and furious – I just have to get them out.
 The only thing I know to do is to write because it is my peace, my devotion, my solace, my great desire.
 So, here are some random thoughts.
 There is no common thread running through them.
 They are just rumbling through my brain.

 Having eaten nothing but a simple fare of rice and vegetables for the past two weeks I splurged in the airport gift shop and bought a tin of sesame encrusted cashews.
 I offered some to the fellow sitting across from me and he took one, then declined more, so I voraciously devoured the rest of the tin.
 The next time he looked up from his studies I was licking my fingers.
 “Did you eat that whole thing?” he asked, incredulously.
 “Yep,” I replied.
 He laughed.
 You snooze, you lose.